xdevplatform/search-tweets-python/README.rst

   [output_params]
   output_file_prefix = beyonce

+Soon, we will update this behavior and remove the credentials section from the config file to be handled differently.

 When using a config file in conjunction with the command-line utility, you need to specify your config file via the ``--config-file`` parameter.
 Additional command-line arguments will either be *added* to the config file args or **overwrite** the config file args if both are specified and present.